DamoM73/digital-solutions-text-v2/_sources/content/5_generate/2-2_coding_unit_2.md

 Using the Movies database

-- List all the movies names in alphabetical order
+- List all the movies names in ascedning alphabetical order
-- What is the 5 oldest movie in stock?
+- What are the 5 newest movie in stock?
-- Display the movies in chronological order, and then alphabetical order within each year.
+- Display the movies and their year of realse in chronological order, and then alphabetical order within each year.

 Using the School Database

 - List the name of the grade 6 students in alphabetical order
-- What is the top three results in percentage
+- What is the student number for the top three results in percentage?
 - List all the boys' birthdays in order, then all the girls' birthdays in order, with their names

 ### GROUP BY and HAVING